alisongh/alisongh.github.io/_posts/2021-03-27-Reading-Notes-Understanding-these-8-truths.md

 ---
-title: Reading Note: Understand these 8 truths and our crazy world will suddenly make sense to you
+title: Reading Note Understand these 8 truths and our crazy world will suddenly make sense to you
 date: 2021-03-27
 categories:
 - General